 Add the frozen, leftover veggies to 6 cups of the wonderful homemade broth you concocted.
 Add the leftover chicken.
 Bring to a boil.
 Add 1/3 to 1/2 cup of barley.
 Reduce heat and simmer until barley is cooked.
 Season to taste.
 Serve with hot cornbread–of course, bake the cornbread in a skillet!

 Note: Keep your cell phone far, far away from the soup.

 PS: Ok, I know many of you reading this blog (if there are many of you reading this blog.
 Ok, some of you reading this blog.
 OK!)
-If one were to actually read this blog, one might wonder (satisfied?) why is this soup called Southwest Stew?
+If one were actually to read this blog, one might wonder (satisfied?) why is this soup called Southwest Stew?
 There are no spices or ingredients that are usually found in dishes called Southwest Something.
 Here’s the story.
 I promise you, it’s short.
 We’re almost done here.